F-1 Curricular Practical Training (CPT)

 - The employment must be either required for the degree program, or a specific course within the major field of study, or;

-- If the employment is not required, then it must bear credit within the student's major degree program.
+- If the employment is not required, then enrollment and completion in a credit-bearing course is required within the student's major degree program.
 The course that will satisfy this requirement must be specifically named on the CPT application's Advisor Recommendation.
 Undergraduates may alternatively register through the University Internship Course offered by the Office of the Provost each Fall semester.
+Failure to complete the course will result in termination of legal status.

 - Employment must be directly related to the major field of study.